History of Suresnes: Crossing the Seine

 Engraving depicting Suresnes and Mont Valérien seen from the other bank of the Seine, with the suspension bridge on the right.
 The village still had a rural character at that time.

 Until the bridge was built, the only way to cross the Seine at Suresnes was by ferry, as the bridges at Saint-Cloud and Neuilly were quite far away.
-The origins of the ferry are unknown, but the first document to mention it dates back to 1590.
-Until the Revolution, the ferrymen belonged to a community of “corps de maître,” controlled by the Provost of Merchants and Aldermen of Paris.
+The origins of the ferry are unknown, but the earliest document mentioning it dates to 1590.
+Until the Revolution, the ferrymen belonged to a community of "corps de maître", controlled by the Provost of Merchants and Aldermen of Paris.
 They earned their income from the fields they cultivated in parallel, and above all from rights of passage, particularly for pilgrims on their way to Mont Valérien.
 Men, horses, animals, and carriages could cross the Seine in this way.
 It disappeared in 1837, replaced shortly afterward by the suspension bridge, as its operation had become unprofitable due to the disappearance of the Calvaire pilgrimage.

 Boats on the Seine at Suresnes, in 1912.

-After the first aborted project in 1829, a new study to build a suspension bridge was presented in 1837 by the Séguin brothers, and approved by the Suresnes town council, which offered a subsidy of 20,000 francs.
+After the first aborted project in 1829, a new study to build a suspension bridge was presented in 1837 by the Séguin brothers and approved by the Suresnes town council, which offered a subsidy of 20,000 francs.
 The bridge would be located at Rue de la Barre (later Rue du Pont), offset from the old ferry crossing (which ended at Rue du Bac).
 Work, costing 355,000 francs, was completed in August 1841, and the bridge was inaugurated in April 1842 in the presence of a musical band from the 39th Infantry Regiment, the municipality, and the clergy, the bridge being decorated with tricolor flags for the occasion.
 The bridge is 7 meters wide, with two one-meter sidewalks and three spans.
-Supported by two pillars, it is suspended by “a bundle of soft iron ribbons.”
+Supported by two pillars, it is suspended by "a bundle of soft iron ribbons".
 Featuring rivets, it was considered very modern at the time.
 There is a toll, except for official agents.
 However, tolls sometimes gave rise to conflicts, as did the lack of clearance at Rue de la Barre.
-In September 1870, as the Prussians entered Paris, a fire broke out on the bridge: an alert later proved false, had warned of the arrival of Uhlans.
+In September 1870, as the Prussians entered Paris, a fire broke out on the bridge: an alert later proved false, which had warned of the arrival of Uhlans.
 The people of Suresne piled furniture from nearby restaurants in front of the bridge and set it alight.
 In reality, it was a French general and his staff.
-Official documents, however, mention another version of the story, according to which the destruction of the bridge had been decided by the general staff, like all those providing access to Paris.
+Official documents, however, mention another version of the story, according to which the destruction of the bridge was decided by the general staff, as with all those providing access to Paris.
 The abutment on the right bank of the bridge was destroyed by an explosive charge laid by the engineers.